kurokawa-akito/BLE_TLS_Connection/README.md

 # Introduction
-* This project integrates an HSM to implement the standard TLS authentication process over Bluetooth Low Energy connection.
+* This project integrates an Hardware Security Module(HSM) to implement the standard TLS authentication process over Bluetooth Low Energy connection.
 ![image](https://github.com/user-attachments/assets/058e1a87-22a0-4c66-ae88-de9dd28b6fa8)
 * Since this project primarily focuses on development at the **application layer** and **GATT profile**, this repository just provides the corresponding code, primarily used to demonstrate how to implement TLS in BLE connections.